 Other sources of information on this topic include:

-- Joyce Plotnikoff and Richard Woolfson’s new 2015 book called ‘Intermediaries in the criminal justice system: Improving communication for vulnerable witnesses and defendants.’
+- Joyce Plotnikoff and Richard Woolfson’s 2015 book called ‘Intermediaries in the criminal justice system: Improving communication for vulnerable witnesses and defendants.’
 We could not recommend this book more highly.
 It explores the development of the UK intermediary service and is highly practical and informative.
 It is available here

-- Our recent chapter titled, ‘Oral language and communication factors to consider when supporting people with FASD involved in the legal system’ in the following book, ‘Fetal Alcohol Spectrum Disorders in Adults: Ethical and Legal Perspectives: An overview on FASD for professionals.
+- Our chapter titled, ‘Oral language and communication factors to consider when supporting people with FASD involved in the legal system’ in the following book, ‘Fetal Alcohol Spectrum Disorders in Adults: Ethical and Legal Perspectives: An overview on FASD for professionals.
 Editors: Nelson, Monty, Trussler, Marguerite (Eds.).
 Published by Springer.

 How much of a problem is communication in legal contexts?